 Welcome to 1st Grade

-Outside of school, I enjoy reading, watching Netflix, country music and concerts, and spending time with friends and family.
+Outside of school, I enjoy reading, watching Netflix, country music and concerts, hiking, and spending time with friends and family.

 I look forward to teaching God’s children this school year.

 My love for learning started when I was young and I continue to learn more each day!
 I completed my bachelor’s degree at Grand Valley State University and received my Masters in the Teaching of Reading at Saginaw Valley State University.
 I have also received training in DIBELS, Reading Horizons, and Phonics First.
 I am a life-long learner who continues to study the best practices and trends in reading, math, and multi-sensory learning.

 The Lord has truly blessed me with the opportunity to teach at Immanuel and share God’s love with the children and their families.
 I enjoy the fun and excitement that 1st graders bring to each school day!

 Field Trips & Special Events